GospelSounders/adventhymnals/content/02.christ-in-song/09.701-800/07.761-770/04.The-Sacred-Book/docs.md

 ---
+title: |
-title: 764.
-The Sacred Book
+    764. The Sacred Book - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 764.
+The Sacred Book.
+I love the sacred book of God, No other can its place supply; It points me to the saints' abode, And bids me from destruction fly.
+    keywords:  |
-    keywords: Christ in Song, The Sacred Book, I love the sacred book of God,
+        Christ in Song, adventhymnals, advent hymnals, The Sacred Book, I love the sacred book of God.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 764. THE SACRED BOOK
+####  Christ in Song,

 ```txt
 1.